-EXECUTIVE SUMMARY
+SUMMARY

-This paper presents information on the United States.
-Federal Aviation Administration's plan to conduct a demonstration to support the successful cross border transfer of streamlined information.

-The programme is entitled the Mini-Global Demonstration, and is under development and planned for 2014.

-The main goal of the demonstration is to simulate a seamless transfer of data between air navigation service providers to ultimately promote more efficient operations across Flight Information Regions.
+This paper presents information on the U.S. Federal Aviation Administration's plan to conduct a Mini-Global Demonstration.
+The demonstration is under development and planned for 2014.
+The main goal of the demonstration is to simulate a seamless transfer of data between air navigation service providers to ultimately promote more efficient operations across Flight Information Regions